- Joe Wise

 Do you field HOA questions when you’re walking through your neighborhood?
 Community events?
 The pool?
 Seeing a Board member triggers ideas and/or issues that homeowners want to share.
 Instead of taking action, redirect the comments.
 Explain your Board’s process for capturing input, and provide the email or number to the resident.
 If your Board doesn’t have a contact protocol for non-urgent issues, establish one.

 Board decisions aren’t always met with unanimous support.
-Some homeowners can be extremely vocal when disagreeing with a decision.
+According to these Albany property managers some homeowners can be extremely vocal when disagreeing with a decision.
 HOA Board members have to live side-by-side with angry neighbors.
 So, you can’t go to the mailbox without someone catching you.
 Consider creating opportunities for homeowners to make comments and suggestions give homeowners an opportunity to express themselves.
 Making people feel heard goes a long way in diffusing anger.

 Although your Board members may strive to enforce rules fairly, some homeowners will take it personally.
 One of the benefits that a property management company offers is to shift the viewpoint from personal to business.
 Delegating some of the daily tasks to the management company removes you from on-call duty.
 This will allow residents to see your “neighbor” hat more than they see your “Board Member” hat.